Jamie McGuinness, Project Himalaya owner-guide with a wild yak skull and horns

 Days 2-3 - Leh 3480m

 This is a day for sightseeing and relaxing.
-For today perhaps the best plan is to visit some of the world's most revered gompas and monasteries a short distance from Leh.
-Usually we arrange as a morning trip with lunch at Leh (or Thikse with its good restaurant) then you can relax in the afternoon although we can easily arrange a full day trip.
+For today perhaps the best plan is to visit some of the most revered gompas and monasteries a short distance from Leh.
+Usually we arrange as a morning trip with lunch at Leh (or Thikse with its good restaurant) then you can relax in the later afternoon although we can easily arrange a full day trip.

 Choosing where to go is the biggest challenge, there are so many special places to visit.
 To the east is Shey, Thikse, Hemis, Chemde, Thagthok, Stakna, Matho and Stok, although don't plan on visiting all of them in one day.